doctrine/data-fixtures/README.md

 /**
  * NOTE: Important to note that ReferenceRepositories should be carefully
- * throught.
+ * thought.
 In this simple example we depend on another Fixture to properly
  * load project data (contributor data).
 This means that not only we implement
  * the ReferenceRepositoryFixture, but we also implement the DependentFixture.
  */